Undergraduate Alumni News and Biographies

 Shanna (Peterson) O'Neal (BA, Latin), resides in Philadelphia with her husband Tye and their new son, Owen Joseph.
 Shanna practices law at Dechert LLP, and invites any CUA classicists who may be interested in law school and the legal profession to contact her.

-Danielle (Smith) Schaefer (BA, Classics) taught Greek and Latin at a private school for three years after receiving her degree from CUA.
-She met her husband Christian in Rome (at Stazione Termini) during one of many trips to Italy during her college years, and is now at home with their four young children.
+Danielle (Smith) Bostick (BA, Classics) taught Greek and Latin at a private school for three years after receiving her degree from CUA.
+She has built her career in counseling, consulting, and witing: you can read more about her and her work at her website, http://www.danibostick.com.

 Julia Borek (BA, Classics) is writing her doctoral dissertation in the classical archaeology program of the Department of Classics at Florida State University.
 Her project is entitled Facilis Descensus Averno: The Journey to the Underworld in the Greek and Italic Tomb Painting of Italy.